Delhi Election Result 2020: Trends suggest Congress scores a duck; Gandhi era to be ruled out in Delhi?

 Delhi: Close contests result of straight fights, Congress has become irrelevant: Dr. Shastri

 The Congress had been in power in Delhi for three straight terms between 1998-2013 with Dikshit as the chief minister.
 The AAP's rise has been a major factor in the Congress' decline, from being a dominant force in the national capital to being a marginal player.
-The AAP's capture of the anti-BJP vote has been complete in this election with the Kejriwal-led party taking a large chunk of the Congress vote share.
+The AAP's capture of the anti-BJP vote has been completed in this election with the Kejriwal-led party taking a large chunk of the Congress vote share.

 The Congress has accepted defeat in the Delhi Assembly polls and vowed to rebuild and revive itself at the grassroots level in the national capital.